The Gumotex Swing used to be sold in the US and Canada as the Innova Swing.

 Great Deck!

 I have to say the deck is awesome.
-The bow and stern zippers make it super easy to store and access your gear as well as clean any water out after use.
+The bow and stern zippers make it really easy to store and access your gear as well as clean any water out after use.
 It is a really nice design feature.

 The deck makes it feel more like a traditional rigid kayak and it provides fairly good protection from the elements.